Power vs. Force

 So, she might say, “Think of Jesus Christ,” and she tries to push my arm down, but my arm muscles will strengthen and resist solidly.
 It is easy for me to resist her pushing.
 If she then says, “Think of Adolph Hitler,” and pushes on my arm, it doesn’t matter how hard I try to resist, my arm will go weak and go down.
 This really happens.
 If you ever get the opportunity to see a presentation on applied kinesiology or muscle testing, go to it--and volunteer because it’ll blow your mind!
 It seems like a parlor trick from the 1950’s, but so much clinical research has been done on this, and the results are amazingly universal.

-Without getting into the science, because frankly, I don’t understand it, essentially the more powerful a stimulus, the stronger the muscle test result (Jesus Christ being an example of this.)
+Without getting too deep into the science, essentially, the more powerful a stimulus, the stronger the muscle test result (Jesus Christ being an example of this.)
 The more forceful a stimulus, the weaker the muscle test result (Hitler being an example of this.)
 So, we have to explore the difference between Power and Force and get that really clear in our heads.
 So, when you hear “Power,” think of your God words—Like God, Jesus Christ, Love, Compassion, Joy, Peace.
 Those are some of the most powerful stimuli.
 When you hear “Force,” think of evil acts, like the holocaust and the violent mass shootings that keep taking place in America.

 Here are some more thoughts to keep in mind: Force moves against something.
 Power does not move against anything.
 Force constantly consumes.
 Power energizes, supports, and gives life and energy.
 Force takes these things away.
 Power is associated with compassion.
 Force polarizes.
 Power unifies.
 With force, the cost is always high; somebody always loses.
 Power serves others.
 Force is something you apply.
 Power is something that you are.
 Lastly, my favorite direct quote from Hawkins’ book: “Love, compassion, and forgiveness, which may be mistakenly seen by some as submissive, are in fact, profoundly empowering.”
 I think Jesus was the greatest teacher in the history of the world, and I think he taught us that our power lies in our capacity to love.